-Outstanding Hindu shrines and other monument around the world
+Outstanding Hindu shrines and other monuments around the world

 Hinduism is ancient religion and part of Hindu shrines nowadays belong to archaeological monuments.
 Here are listed those monuments, which have been in more or less uninterrupted use since their construction.
 Monuments arranged by area and age.

 There are a lot more Hindu shrines than most people can imagine and each of these temples is much revered up to this day and contains unique values.
 The author has done his best to select some of the most interesting ones but is fully aware that this list can not include all temples worth mentioning.

 - Badrinath temple – Uttarakhand.
 One of holiest Hindu shrines, devoted to god Vishnu.
 Built in the 9th century AD.
 Ornate, brightly painted shrine with hot sulphur springs below it.

 - Khajuraho Temple City – Madhya Pradesh.
 Large group of beautiful Hindu and Jain temples, famous for their erotic sculpture.
 Built in 950 – 1150 AD.

 - Vaishno Devi – Jammu and Kashmir.
 One of most revered sites in Hinduism devoted to goddess Shakti.
 Visited by million pilgrims each year.

-- Jagannath Temple in Puri – Orissa.
+- Jagannath Temple in Puri – Odisha.
 One of most important Hindu temple complexes, built in the 11th century.
 Fortified, contains 120 temples and shrines, most of them – magnificent and very diverse buildings.

 - Konark Sun Temple – Odisha.
 Temple complex built from sandstone in the 13th century.
 Exceptional structure of exquisite architecture, covered with beautiful stone carvings.